 Concentric: It consumes less material than the rest of the patterns and is the most suitable for printing flexible pieces.
 It requires little printing time as it is an internal spiral structure.

 Infill Overlap Percentage

-Is the percentage of filling that is printed on the walls, allowing to increase the resistance of the piece at the cost of having over-extruded areas.
+Is the percentage of filling that is printed on the walls, allowing an increase to the resistance of the piece at the expense of having over-extruded areas.

-Reducing this parameter allows to eliminate the marks of the filling on the walls, something very useful for aesthetics and for dimensional quality.
+Reducing this parameter allows the elimination of filling marks on the walls, something very useful for aesthetics and for dimensional quality.

 With this parameter, you can change the order in which the perimeter and padding are printed.

 Facilitates the printing of overhangs and bridges.